shashankcic/shashankcic.github.io/README.md

 Edit - They would now be available at https://devshashank.xyz

 Check out https://singhshashank.co for my portfolio.
 Also check out https://devshashank.xyz while you are at it.
-Also, you can check my medium blog at https://singhshashank.medium.com
+Also, you can check my medium blog at https://singhshashank.medium.com.
+There are articles about my projects there too.